shouravrahman/AutoStripe/README.md

-# AutoBillAI
+## PayFlow

-AutoBillAI is a tool for developers to automate the setup of products, pricing plans, and webhooks in their Stripe and LemonSqueezy accounts.
+StripeSyncer is a tool for developers to automate the setup of products, pricing plans, and webhooks in their Stripe and LemonSqueezy accounts.

 ## Features